ibexa/documentation-developer/docs/guide/content_rendering/embed_and_list_content/list_content.md

 The `match` configuration matches both the Content Type and the identifier of the Content query Field.

-In the template `templates/themes/<my_theme/content_query/blog_posts.html.twig`, render all results of the query:
+Finally, in the template `templates/themes/<my_theme/content_query/blog_posts.html.twig`, render all results of the query:

 ``` html+twig
 [[= include_file('code_samples/front/list_content/templates/themes/my_theme/full/blog_post.html.twig') =]]